mortezaRahimi/HelpArticles/README.md

 # KMP Cache
- -KMP module defined for caching feature using in memory maps.
+ -KMP module defined for caching feature using in memory maps regards to time limitation.